delvex-community/poc/README.md

 4. Go into directory & execute the file.

 5. By Default, WMI Exporter runs on Port 9182

 6. In order for it to be scraped by Prometheus, we need to open Port 9182

 4. Expose Port Number 9182 in Security Group in AWS:

-### Sign in to the AWS Management Console.
+### Sign in to the AWS Management Console

-1. Navigate to the EC2 dashboard and click on "Security Groups" in the left sidebar.
+1. Navigate to the EC2 dashboard and click on "Security Groups" in the left sidebar
 2. Select the security group associated with your Windows server instance.
 3. Click on the "Inbound rules" tab and then click "Edit inbound rules."
-4. Add a rule to allow inbound traffic on port 9182 (the default port for WMI Exporter) by specifying the port (9182) and the source (e.g., your IP address or a custom range).
+4. Add a rule to allow inbound traffic on port 9182 (the default port for WMI Exporter) by specifying the port (9182) and the source (e.g., your IP address or a custom range)
 ### Registering the target in `prometheus.yaml`

 ```

 global:
   scrape_interval: 15s  # Scrape targets every 15 seconds.